 F6, was aborted the training continued and Yeulett improved dramatically enough to rejoin the

-The operation of the 19th July 1918 was actually the third to have been mounted
+The operation of the 19th July 1918 was the second to have been mounted from HMS

 On 17th July Operation F7 left Rosyth dockyard in Scotland made up

 of the following: HMS Furious (seen left) together with a destroyer escort and 'Force A' comprising the 1st